To simplify model appearance, use these techniques to combine individual signals into composite signals:

 |Create bus objects from blocks or MATLAB structures|

 |Use bus objects to create cell array containing bus information|

 To reduce visual complexity in a model, combine signals into a composite signal.

 Use Bus Creator and Bus Selector blocks to combine signals into virtual and nonvirtual buses and select signals from those buses.

-Use In Bus Element and Out Bus Element for bus signal inputs and outputs to subsystems.
+Use In Bus Element and Out Bus Element blocks for bus inputs and outputs.